mcasperson/UltimateDockerLauncher/README.md

 # Ultimate Docker Launcher

-Customizing configuration files for an environment can be a pain with legacy applications that do not have the ability to be fully configured via environment variables.
+Customizing Docker configuration files for an environment can be a pain with legacy applications that do not have the ability to be fully configured via environment variables.
 Some container orchestration platforms, like Kubernetes, provide the limited ability to mount files at runtime without the need to expose a complete networked file system.
 Platforms like ECS only allow files to be mounted from file systems like EFS.
 Other more basic container platforms like